When a Blogger Loses Her Day Job: 10 Months Later

 There are many ways to go about doing this, but the easiest way is to do sponsored posts and to put ads (and more ads!) on my blog.
 Believe me when I tell you that this isn’t something I’ve always been happy about.
 There have been times even I have exited out from my blog because the ads were annoying even me!
 HA!

 But here’s the ugly truth: advertising revenue has contributed to 1/3rd of the income I earned blogging this year.
 One-third.

 That’s a huge chunk.
 Without ads, I wouldn’t have survived (so thank you, blog readers!).

 So as annoying as ads can be, just know that when a blogger’s ads make you want to throw your tablet on the floor and scream “#&%!#%!” just know that that little advertisement is helping to support them so that they can keep bringing you awesome posts! 🙂

 When I do a sponsored post, which also helps to pay the bills, I try to make sure as much as possible, though, that the content is something I would I write even if it weren’t sponsored.
-Like the project I did on How to Make a DIY Tablet Holder For Your Wall.
+For example, the project I did on How to Make a DIY Tablet Holder For Your Wall.
 That was a sponsored project.
 And sometimes, my best project ideas come from sponsored posts that challenge me to think of new things to make!

 Truth #5 – I Earned about $35,000 From Blogging This Year

 I told my husband that the other day and he soooo wasn’t impressed (“Yeah, but how much did you make with your day job??!!”).
 Yes, it’s less than the $67,000 I earned in my day job, but $35,000 isn’t anything to sneeze at, considering that a year after I started this blog (2012) this blog earned about $10,000!

 But when I calculated everything up, it was exciting to see that I had grown financially!